OlivierLaflamme/Auditing-Vulnerabilities/README.md

 3. WAF section is shit.
 4. "Understanding SSRF" format isnt compliant with other documents - shit formatting
 5. SSRF Bypassing needs to add / fix php and python

+#
+INFO:
+Most of these concepts are new to me too and I just want to udnerstand them before I jump into a full time infosec role.